coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 can easily update our dependencies.
 That's important, because we transitively depend on over 150 gems.

-The default 'rake' task includes the rake 'bundle_audit' task.
+The default 'rake' task and the variant used by our continuous integration (CI) suite includes the rake 'bundle_audit' task.
 This reports if a Ruby gem we use has a publicly known vulnerability listed in the National Vulnerability Database (NVD).
 Thus, simply running 'rake' will immediately warn you if there is a